nrupprecht/Lightning/README.md

 ```

 ### Logger name

 The logger name can be set via the ```Logger::SetName``` function, e.g.

 ```C++
 logger.SetName("main-logger");
 ```

 There is a built-in attribute formatter ```LoggerNameAttributeFormatter``` that can write the logger name as a string.

-### Logging time
+### Logging time stamp

 The logging time is by default attached to every logging message, though this can be disabled by

 ```C++
 logger.SetDoTimeStamp(false);
 ```